antonycourtney/tabli/src/NOTES.md

 Let's try to swap the visual indicators for keyboard selection and hover...

 But before that, let me try and upgrade packages and install react-beautiful-dnd...

+OK, got react-beautiful-dnd working, and have done a bunch of other cosmetic layout tweaks.
+A few more to do:

+-   Clean up searchbar layout and sizing
+-   Check out PR on improved glyph for tab close
+-   Try to use better glyph for expand / contract button
+-   Try to use react-spring for smooth animation of open/close
+-   Expand / contract glyph for whole window list sections?